Ethiopian–Ottoman border conflict: Battle of Dabarki

 In the late 1840s, future Abyssinian Emperor Tewodros II embarked on a campaign to consolidate his empire by invading Gonder, which he occupied in 1847.
 With his victory in the south secured, Tewodros decided to strengthen his position by damaging his major rivals, namely Egypt.
 Invading through Ethiopia's western frontier, the Ethiopian army captured Metemma and advanced into the Egyptian-controlled Sudan.

-In March 1848, Tewodros decided to attack Dabarki, a fortified post garrisoned with Egyptian and Ottoman troops.
-The Ethiopian attack faced heavy resistance and suffered many casualties from the Egyptian-Ottoman artillery.
-The attack failed and led to the collapse of Tewodros' campaign, forcing his army to retreat.
-The Egyptians sent reinforcements to pursue Tewodros but he was able to retreat safely into the nearby highlands.
+In March 1848, Kassa and his force of 16,000 warriors attacked Dabarki, a fortified post garrisoned with a battalion of 800 Egyptian troops and two cannons.
+Kassa led his men in a frontal charge against the Egyptian fort and the Ethiopians suffered heavy losses by the accurate musket fire and the cannons, Kassa himself was slightly wounded during the assault.
+After this he led the remnants of his army back to Begemder.

+For Kassa, the defeat represented a major setback to his campaign for unification and strained his alliance with Ras Ali II of Yejju, who was deeply enraged by the disastrous expedition.
+By mid-1849, Kassa began focusing on acquiring modern weapons to address the weaknesses revealed at Dabarki.

 Aftermath

 The defeat nearly lead to an invasion of Ethiopia, which would not occur until the Ethiopian–Egyptian War decades later, when Egypt's disastrous invasion put an end to all ambitions of conquering Abyssinia and its costs added to the nation's massive financial debts and the decline of the later khedivate.